Pennsylvania Driver License Laws

-In Arizona, per state statute, you must carry some form of identification on you at all times.
+Per Pennsylvania's stop and identify law, people who reside in Pennsylvania must provide some form of photo identification to law enforcement, if they are being legally detained.
+For this reason, it's always a good idea to carry some form of photo identification at all times.
 This form of ID can be: a drivers license, learners permit, or a state identification (ID) card.
-All three of these forms of identification are issued by the Arizona Motor Vehicle Division (AZ MVD).
+All three of these forms of identification are issued by the Pennsylvania Department of Motor Vehicles (PA DMV).

 Ready to get started now?
 Try our free practice test or sign up and get started preparing for your drivers test immediately!